 Mission Statement: ACT is a Housing & Residential Life group that strives to educate students on issues of equity and equality, to have pride in the University of Arizona’s diversity, and to take action to make UA a more inclusive place.

 Hall Involvement Team (HI Team) is a group of selected students who arrive early to campus for leadership training and to help students move into the halls.
 HI Team is an excellent leadership opportunity for new and returning students who are living in the residence halls.
-Applications are typically available early summer.
+Click here to apply.
+Applications are open through June 30, 2018.

 CATS AFTER DARK Engage